 Kosovo Prosecutorial Council

-The Kosovo Prosecutorial Council (KPC) is a new and independent body that serves both a policy-making and an administrative role for the prosecution service.
 USAID will assist in drafting a KPC Strategic Plan that incorporates best practices and international know-how.
-In addition, the assistance envisages development and drafting of rules and regulations to affect the Law on the KPC.
-Finally, the Effective Rule of Law Program will work with the Kosovo Prosecutorial Council to improve its communications with the public.
-The goal is to build a foundation for an efficient organizational structure, and professional staff with a strategic plan, cogent internal rules, and a well-defined public relations strategy.
+In addition, the assistance envisages development and drafting of rules and regulations to affect the Law on the KPC, including the improvement of communications with the public.

 Presidency, Ministry of Justice, Constitutional Court

-USAID through its Effective Rule of Law Program will continue to build and strengthen the capacities of the Constitutional Court in drafting written opinions, the Ministry of Justice (MOJ) in areas such as litigation, international cooperation and legislation; and the Office of the President to develop procedures and policies for the selection of judges and prosecutors.
+Through EROL, USAID will continue to build and strengthen the capacities of the Constitutional Court in drafting written opinions, the capacity of the Ministry of Justice (MOJ) in the areas of litigation, international cooperation, and legislation, and the Office of the President in its aim to develop procedures and policies for the selection of judges and prosecutors.

 Kosovo Judicial Institute

-USAID and the Kosovo Judicial Institute (KJI) have worked together extensively.
-The Effective Rule of Law Program will build on what has been done previously, shifting from creating law courses in priority areas to capacity building ; the goal is to enable the KJI to stand alone as the sustainable education program for Kosovo’s judges and prosecutors , focusing on developing in-house training skills and training materials.
+USAID and the Kosovo Judicial Institute (KJI) are working toward the goal of enabling KJI to stand alone as the sustainable education program for Kosovo’s judges and prosecutors, focusing on developing in-house training skills and training materials.